MisterSzled/Poly-Strat-Defi-Futures/README.md

 ### Indicators

+#### Config

 The objs which make up the contents of the indicators array each individually describe the settings for each indivdual indicator to be employed by the strat. <br />
 The name of the indicator must match up with the file exported in './src/indicators/index.js'
 <br />
-To find the exact settings each indicator requires it is described in the indicators file.
+To find the exact settings each indicator requires, inside each indicator file is a full description.
 In this case './src/indicators/mhull.js'

 ```
 {